mercadoalex/weaviate-k8s-demo/README.md

 For more details on each manifest file, please refer to the `manifests/README.md` file.
 This file contains specific instructions on how to modify and apply the individual Kubernetes manifests.

 Feel free to contribute to this project by submitting issues or pull requests.
 Happy learning!

+> 📖 **Read more:** Check out our detailed article on [Medium](https://medium.com/dummy-link-to-weaviate-k8s-article) for step-by-step explanations and practical tips.